Gail Dodge, Dean

 A minimum index of 1200 (index is computed as 200 times the ODU GPA plus GMAT score)

 Students who have done exceptionally well in their undergraduate work may qualify for a GMAT waiver.
 These candidates will have:

 - Completed at least 24 credit hours at ODU with a cumulative GPA of at least 3.5

-Students interested in the linked program should plan to take the GMAT at least two semesters prior to the semester in which they plan to enroll.
-Applications to the M.B.A. program should be submitted online following published deadlines to begin coursework in the desired semester.
+Students interested in the early-entry program should complete the GMAT at least two semesters prior to the semester in which they wish to enroll.
+Applications to the MBA program should be submitted online following published deadlines in order to begin coursework in the desired semester.
 When completing the application for admission, students need to select an official admission date that is the semester immediately following their anticipated undergraduate graduation.

-Students interested in the program should discuss their plans with the M.B.A. program as early as possible.
-Once admitted to the program, the M.B.A. program manager will act as the student’s co-advisor, along with the chief departmental advisor in the student’s undergraduate major.
-The M.B.A.
-Program Office is located in 1026 Constant Hall.
-The phone number is 757-683-3585 and email is firstname.lastname@example.org.
+Students interested in the program should contact the MBA Program Office as early as possible to discuss their plans for early entry.
+Once admitted to the program, the MBA program manager will act as the student’s co-advisor, along with the chief departmental advisor or chief discipline advisor in the student's undergraduate major.
+The MBA Program Office is located in 1026 Constant Hall.
+The phone number is 757-683-3585 and email is email@example.com.

 Requirements for the M.B.A.

-Admitted students may begin to complete courses from the M.B.A. pre-core and/or core as soon as three semesters prior to anticipated undergraduate graduation.
+Admitted students may begin to complete courses from the MBA pre-core and/or core as soon as three semesters prior to anticipated undergraduate graduation.
 Twelve graduate credit hours can count toward the undergraduate degree and can meet upper-level General Education requirements.
-Students will work closely with their undergraduate advisor to confirm what can be applied to the remaining undergraduate requirements.
-Students must maintain a 3.0 grade point average in M.B.A. program courses to continue in the program or be subject to removal from the M.B.A. program.
+Students will work closely with their undergraduate advisor to confirm what MBA coursework can be used for the fulfillment of their undergraduate degree requirements.

 Students must satisfactorily complete: